aspose-tex/Aspose.TeX-Documentation/net/developer-guide/typesetting-tex-input/_index.md

 Here we wanted to retrieve the typesetting result as a set of PNG format images (pages).
 To do so, we passed the instance of [ImageDevice](https://apireference.aspose.com/tex/net/aspose.tex.presentation.image/imagedevice) and set [SaveOptions](https://apireference.aspose.com/tex/net/aspose.tex/texoptions/properties/saveoptions) property to be a [PngSaveOptions](https://apireference.aspose.com/tex/net/aspose.tex.presentation.image/pngsaveoptions) class instance.
 To learn more about other implementations of [ImageSaveOptions](https://apireference.aspose.com/tex/net/aspose.tex.presentation.image/imagesaveoptions) please refer to [Aspose.TeX.Presentation.Image](https://apireference.aspose.com/tex/net/aspose.tex.presentation.image) namespace reference.

-The last line shows the alternative way to retrieve output images.
+The last line shows the alternative way to retrieve output images from a page-by-page array of byte arrays.